SHOWING 1 - 1 OF 1 RESULTS

 Program services vary by installation, but generally include:

 Family Advocacy Program prevention, education and outreach services vary by installation and may be offered in coordination with military or civilian partners.
-Contact your installation Military and Family Support Center or Family Advocacy Program for local listings.
-Sample services include the following:
+Contact your installation Family Advocacy Program or Military and Family Support Center for local listings.
+Services may include the following:

-If you have concerns about a child's welfare or safety, whether at home or in the care of a Department of Defense child or youth program, contact the following for assistance:
+If you have concerns about a child's welfare or safety, whether at home or in the care of a Defense Department child or youth program, contact the following for assistance:

-Call 911 or law enforcement if you witness abuse or neglect or a child is in imminent danger.
+Call 911 or military law enforcement if you witness abuse or neglect or suspect a child is in imminent danger.

-If you or someone you care about needs help, confidential assistance is available.
-Please contact the following for information, support and services:
+If you or someone you care about is seeking support for domestic abuse, confidential assistance is available.
+See the options below for information, support and services:

-Call 911 or law enforcement if you witness domestic abuse or someone is in immediate danger.
+Call 911 or military law enforcement if you witness domestic abuse, or you or someone you know is in immediate danger.

 Family Advocacy Program services are available to service members and family members eligible for care in a military treatment facility.
-Intimate partners and others may qualify for limited support and referrals as appropriate.
+This includes intimate partners who share a child in common with a service member, live with or previously lived with a service member.
+Dating partners and others may qualify for limited support and referrals as appropriate.
 Contact your installation Family Advocacy Program for details.